Annotation Configuration

 Default value: ""

-For writing conventions, refer to SqlCondition.
+For specific syntax, refer to SqlCondition.

 Example Explanation

-.
+Suppose we have a User entity class with three fields: id, name, and age.
 We want to query all users older than 18.
-We can use QueryWrapper
+We can use QueryWrapper to build this query by passing a User entity instance:

 import com.baomidou.mybatisplus.core.conditions.query.QueryWrapper;import com.baomidou.mybatisplus.annotation.TableField;import com.baomidou.mybatisplus.annotation.SqlCondition;